dhis2/d2/DEPLOYMENT.md

 ## Automagic builds and deployments

-Builds are automagically published to npm when a pull request is merged into a release branch or when pushed to directly.

-The release branches that are build by travis are currently the following:
+Tags are deployed to npm automatically.
+A tag is created by travis when the src folder has changed on one of the following branches:
 - v24
+- v25

 ## What happens exactly?
 - When pushed to v24 or a pull request is merged